 Radioactive tracer: For PET scans, you’ll have an IV infusion of a radioactive tracer an hour before your scan.

-An MRI scan is similar to a CT, an MRI is loud.
+An MRI scan is similar to a CT, but it’s very loud.
 Metal coils in the scanner make booming and banging noises.
 People wear headphones throughout the scan.
 Also, the MRI scanner is more enclosed, which can cause anxiety.
 You will have a distress button to press if you need to stop the scan.

 Before an MRI, tell your doctor and the technicians if you have any metal in your body.
 This includes surgical implants, pacemakers or shrapnel.
 An MRI’s strong magnetic field can affect metal objects.
 This could cause serious complications.